dvrpc/regional-transit-screening-platform/regional_transit_screening_platform/step_01_import_data/readme.md

 ## Assumptions

 - All commands assume you're using a terminal with the proper `conda` environment activated.
-- You'll need some data directly from the `GTFS` database on `daisy`.
-You should have a snapshot of this database loaded locally, named `gtfs_from_daisy`
+- You'll need some data directly from the `GTFS` database on `daisy`

 ### Create the database and import shapefiles / CSVs